AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsubsection{Cambridge Landmarks}

-For both HLoc and \sysname, the mean and median pose error is basically convergent when $k\geq 10$.
-Subfigures~\ref{fig:error_k} (a)-(d) and Table~\ref{tab:k_dirhloc} show that \sysname achieves almost the same accuracy of HLoc with up to 30\% fewer retrieved images.
-Using NetVLAD and EigenPlaces as IR module has similar behaviour; for $k\leq 5$, the mean pose error of using EigenPlaces is much lower than the error using NetVLAD.
+For both HLoc and \sysname, the mean and median pose errors converge when $k \geq 10$.
+As shown in Figures~\ref{fig:error_k} (a)-(b) and Figure~\ref{fig:ir_ratio_runtime} (a), \sysname achieves nearly the same accuracy as HLoc while retrieving up to 30\% fewer images.
+The performance of both IR modules is comparable.
+Table~\ref{tab:acc_cam} highlights that \sysname achieves SOTA accuracy compared to other methods.